zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-virtualizedgriddata.md

 }
 ```

-#### Pageable random access grid
+### Pageable random access grid

 ![alt-text](../media/portalfx-data/pageable-grid.png "Pageable grid")

 The pageable approach requires setting up a `QueryCache` with a navigation element.
 The navigation element can access data in an order that is not sequential.
-This is known as random access, or skip-take behavior, as in the example located at `<dir>\Client\Controls\ProductPageableData.ts`.
+This is known as random access, or skip-take behavior, as in the example located at `<dir>\Client\V1\Controls\ProductPageableData.ts`.
 It is also in the following code.

 ```ts
 var QueryString = MsPortalFx.Base.Resources